JSchermers/neighborhoodmap/README.md

 ## to minify use

 * npm install -g requirejs
-* r.js -o build.js (everything is copied and some are merged as well)
+* r.js -o build.js (everything is copied and some are merged as well), or r.js.cmd -o build.js
 * start local webserver from dist to see it working with minified files as well

 ## uses